They call me Pop, Pop Isaiah actually.

 And then why does Nephi’s brother Jacob quote Isaiah through most of the book of 2nd Nephi?

 Let’s find out.
 I think I’m starting to get it.
-I can’t tell you, but I can give you clues, and there are some great tools.
+I can’t just tell you.
+Christ didn’t command us to search diligently for other people.
+But we can give each other clues, and share some great tools.

 The Pop Isaiah Job Description